 Typically, spiders do not congregate in large numbers, which makes infestations a rare occurrence.
-Active hunters and web-spinners are the two types of spiders most commonly found in the Mid-Atlantic region, where they enter homes to search for food.
+Active hunters and web-spinners are the two types of spiders most commonly found in the United States, where they enter homes to search for food.
 As a result, homeowners may spot webs inside and outside the house in gardens, woodpiles, attics, and basements.
 Residents may also find adult spiders climbing on walls or running across the floor in search of insects.

 Finally, some species of web-spinners and active hunters will leave egg sacs and cocoons inside the home.
 As spiders tend to produce hundreds of eggs at a time, the sacs and cocoons generally suggest the presence of a large population of the arachnids in the home.